 - I’ve learned to embrace that I am a woman who asks a lot questions in order to understand the implications and fairness of everything and who wants to be very intentional with every single choice I make that impacts my life and my family’s life — and the world.

 - I’ve learned to honor my intuition and trust that it has never, not once, led me astray.
 This is why I’ve been called the Yoda of Mamas.
-This is why I have a natural gift for coaching, mentoring and teaching.
+This is why I have a natural gift for coaching women to rediscover their happy place.

 - I’ve learned to celebrate my quirky, girl-next-door personality knowing that I’ll never be for the masses or for those who feel they already have all the answers.
 I’m still very much a work-in-progress myself and plan to be until I leave this earth.
 In fact, my biggest pet peeve in life are know-it-alls. 🤔